 You can also forward incoming calls to your regular phone number, making it easy to stay reachable whether you’re using the app or not.

-Google Voice supports SMS and MMS messaging within the U.S., and includes a wide range of features typically found in paid services.
-These include voicemail with transcription, call screening, call blocking, caller ID, and even free conference calling.
+Google Voice includes a wide range of features typically found in paid services.
+These include voicemail with transcription, call screening, spam blocking, caller ID controls, and conference calling.
+On the business side, Google also ties Voice into Google Workspace tools such as Google Calendar and Google Meet, which can make it more convenient for users already living in Google’s ecosystem.

 The service functions as a full phone line replacement and integrates seamlessly with your Google account.
 Outgoing calls made from the app use VoIP, but you also have the option to route calls through a linked phone number when needed.